 - Down jacket (the longer the better)

 I’m not going to get too specific on hats and scarves.
-Those are such a matter of taste and I don’t think there’s that much variation.
-AKA I would never go to REI and drop $50 on either (though I do have a $30-ish thermal balaclava for those days when the wind chill is brutal).
+Those are such a matter of taste and I kiiiinda don’t think there’s that much variation.
+AKA I would never go to REI and drop $50 on either (though I do have a $30-ish thermal balaclava for those days when the wind chill is brutal… it makes me look like a bank robber, but when it’s cold enough I just don’t care).
 My favorite hats and scarves tend to be brightly colored and fleece-lined, nothing crazy, and that works for me just fine.

-If you want any specific brand recommendations message me and I’ll let you know which ones I’m into!
+If you want any specific brand recommendations, message me and I’ll let you know more stuff I’m into!